shadan-behzadian/lodgify-houses/README.md

 in the case that house is

-  - Available => a button to book and Only if the status is available on hover the card will have box-shadow.
+  - Available => a button to book

   - Unavailable => a disabled button showing not bookable.

   - Booked => information about howmany days it is booked.

+And only if the status is available on hover the card will have box-shadow.

 # API Information